Onsite visitors and Virtual Reality Tours to the CECIL WILLIAMS SOUTH CAROLINA CIVIL RIGHTS MUSEUM have opportunities to:

 understand struggles often meant risk - freedom is not free

 heighten awareness of the unique African American history

 see/walk thru one of the ultra modern houses designed by the museum's founder

 Virtual Reality visitors can select any exhibit and explore its background

 After high school, because of segregation, Cecil Williams, was unable to attend Clemson to sturdy architecture.
-Instead of being discouraged, he transformed rejection into a positive.
-He bought a drafting table, self-taught himself architecture, and in 1986, designed the museum building and two other homes; including one featured in EBONY.
+Instead of being discouraged, he transformed rejection into a positive buying a drafting table; self-teaching himself architecture.
+In 1986, he designed the museum building and two other homes; including one featured in EBONY.

 More to Come: Although nearly 500 photographs adorn the walls of the CWSCCRM, the museum is currently digitizing an estimated collection of approximately 600,000 images; clearly one of the nation's most significant photographs covering not only the civil rights movement era, but African American history, culture, and heritage.